bhisaac/5eFP/5eFP-SRD.md

 - **Components:** V, S
 - **Duration:** Instantaneous

 You gain the service of a familiar, a spirit that takes the form of a critter with magic traits.
-Appearing in an unoccupied space within range, the familiar has the statistics of a minion unless otherwise indicated in its description in addition to the chosen form, though it is a celestial, fey, or elemental (your choice) instead of a beast.
+Appearing in an unoccupied space within range, the familiar has the statistics of a minion unless otherwise indicated in its description in addition to the chosen form, though it is a fey or elemental (your choice) instead of a beast.
 Your familiar's DEX checks for stealth and WIS checks related to perception gain advantage.
 Choose the familiar's form.

 **_Amphibian_.** Your familiar takes the form of a frog or salamander.
 Your familiar breathes water and gains a swim speed of 6 squares.